segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 Typically, this is a validation error and the permissions need to be reauthorized.
 Ensure the user who is authorizing has administration permissions.

-#### Limitations on Identifiers and Traits for Google Ads Remarketing Lists with Trait Activation
+#### Limitations on identifiers and traits for Google Ads Remarketing Lists with Trait Activation

-When configuring [Id Sync](/docs/engage/trait-activation/id-sync/) and [Trait Enrichment](/docs/engage/trait-activation/trait-enrichment/) for Google Ads Remarketing Lists, the destination setup permits the inclusion of 1 extra identifier in the payload.
-Additionally, in the Customized Setup, only one Trait can be mapped, and this must specifically be mapped to the `phone`.
+When configuring [ID Sync](/docs/engage/trait-activation/id-sync/) and [Trait Enrichment](/docs/engage/trait-activation/trait-enrichment/) for Google Ads Remarketing Lists, you can include one additional identifier in the payload.
+In the Customized Setup, only one Trait can be mapped, and it must be assigned to the `phone` field.